abrudz/aplcart/README.md

 RIDE allows adding a website to its menu bar:

+- macOS: Dyalog  ▸ Preferences ▸ Menu, then below the `&Help` line, insert a line containing <code>&APLcart =https://aplcart.info</code>
-- Edit ▸ Preferences ▸ Menu, then below &Help` line, insert a line containing <code>&APLcart =https://aplcart.info</code>
+- other platforms: Edit  ▸ Preferences ▸ Menu, then below the `&Help` line, insert a line containing <code>&APLcart =https://aplcart.info</code>

 You can now press <kbd>Alt</kbd>-<kbd>Alt</kbd>,<kbd>a</kbd> to launch APLcart.